oauthstuff/draft-oauth-rar/main.md

 Based on the data provided in the `authorization_details` parameter the AS will ask the user for consent to the requested access permissions.

-Note: The AS MUST merge the authorization requirements given in the `scope` parameter and the `authorization_details` parameter if both are present in the authorization request.

 The AS MUST refuse to process any unknown authorization data type.
 If the `authorization_details` contains any unknown authorization data type, the AS MUST abort processing and respond with an error `invalid_authorization_details` to the client.

+Note: If the authorization request also contained the `scope` parameter, the AS MUST also ask for user consent for the scope values.

-If the resource owner grants the client the requested access, the AS will issue tokens to the client that are associated with the respective `authorization_details`.
+If the resource owner grants the client the requested access, the AS will issue tokens to the client that are associated with the respective `authorization_details` (and scope values, if applicable).

 Note: The AS MUST make the `authorization_details` available to the respective resource servers.
 The AS MAY add the `authorization_details` element to access tokens in JWT format and to Token Introspection responses (see below).